 Brave for Android

 There isn’t any powerful downloads tool that the browser could brag about, but still, the occasional downloads are handled without much fuss.
-So if you’re looking for a decent Android browser with flash support that could downloads files pretty fast, you should then definitely check out this one.
+So if you’re looking for a decent Android browser with flash support that could downloads files pretty fast, you should check out this one.

 Bottom Line – Fast Downloads Android Browser